hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_sql_server.html.markdown

 The following attributes are exported:

-* `id` - The Data Factory Linked Service SQL Server ID.
+* `id` - The ID of the Data Factory Linked Service.

 ## Import